macostea/macostea.github.io/projects.md

 ### Eventmap
-Started from a huge pain that is Facebook Events and how I was invited to events by my friends but I was never in the initial invite list from the organizers, I built Eventmap.
+Started from a huge pain that is Facebook Events and how I was invited to events by my friends but I was never in the initial invite list from the organizers.

 Eventmap is just a map of the local events (revolutionary!) but it serves its purpose well.
-With a Python backend which servers data scraped from different sources (Facebook, Meetup), a nice, cool interface written with Vue.js, rendered server-side and hosted on S3 and everything containerized where that made sense, I believe I hit the sweet spot for an application that needs basically no maintenance and just works.
+With a Python backend which serves data scraped from different sources (Facebook, Meetup), a cool interface written with Vue.js, rendered server-side and hosted on S3 and everything containerized, I believe I hit the sweet spot for an application that needs basically no maintenance and just works.

 You can check out Eventmap here: [eventmap.online](http://eventmap.online/)